LeCause/linkgravity_flutter_sdk/PRIVACY_DEFERRED_DEEP_LINKING_GUIDE.md

 ## Privacy Policy

-Users should be informed that SmartLink collects:
+Users should be informed that LinkGravity collects:
 - Device timezone and locale
 - Device model and OS version
 - App usage data